An Introduction to Agile Project Management

 Agile Project Management makes sure there are no missed opportunities for your company.
 Agile is focused on collaboration and it allows enterprises to be responsive to the changing business landscape.
 When you successfully manage change, you will be able to deliver exactly what the customer wants.

-Transforming your entire business service operations to Agile is no easy task but when the Agile philosophy is implemented in your organization, you can reap immense benefits for your company.
+Transforming your entire business service operations to Agile is no easy task but when the Agile philosophy is implemented in your organisation, you can reap immense benefits for your company.
 Agile Project Management ensures you’ll have constant delivery of real value, higher customer satisfaction, greater visibility, predictability, transparency, earlier revenue generation, and access to more data, among others.

 There are a number of other methodologies under the Agile umbrella.
 There’s XP, Dynamic Systems Development Method, Lean, Adaptive Software Development, Scrum, and more.
 These methodologies all have something in common.
 They encourage quick feedback from the customer and they have short iterative lifecycles.
 Among all of these methodologies, however, Scrum is the most widely adapted in the last decade.